ViewTouch/viewtouch/README.md

 ViewTouch
 =========
+ViewTouch is a registered trademark in the USA.

 ViewTouch is the ORIGINAL Graphical Touchscreen Restaurant Point of Sale Interface, first created by Gene Mosher in 1986. https://commons.wikimedia.org/wiki/File:Comdex_1986.png

 With the availability of ViewTouch source code under the GPL it is now possible for a restaurateur to automate a restaurant at minimal expense.
 ViewTouch allows Android tablets to be used as mobile or fixed POS terminals.
 The ViewTouch Android X Server is freely downloadable at http://viewtouch.com/download.html

+The intended purpose of the availability of ViewTouch source code here at GitHub is twofold.
+Firstly, this availability serves the benefit of clients, customers and associates of Gene Mosher.
+Secondly, this availability facilitates the public development and maintenance of ViewTouch source code.

 _An important link at the top of this page is the Wiki link.
 It contains a page with build instructions._

-Restaurateurs wishing training and 24/7 support need only contact support staff at http://www.viewtouch.com/contact.html
+Restaurateurs who are clients or customers of ViewTouch and who wish training and 24/7 support need only contact Gene at http://www.viewtouch.com/contact.html

---Gene Mosher

 Official website: http://www.viewtouch.com

 License
 =========

-The ViewTouch code has recently been released under the GPLv3 license.
+The ViewTouch code has been released under the GPLv3 license.

 Commercial Support and Enquiries
 =========
-ViewTouch.com offers paid support to businesses and individuals want business class support for their Viewtouch Point Of Sale project.

-The official website and contact point for the ViewTouch company is at http://www.viewtouch.com/contact.html
+The official website and contact point for ViewTouch is at http://www.viewtouch.com/contact.html

 Screenshots
 =========